Duality-os/Duality-os.github.io/_duality/Duality og.md

       <div class="section-title"><span style="color: #5ED464;">Mission</span></div>
     </div>
     <div class="section-content">
-      <p>Drug development is un-fathomably slow and complex due to neccessity for animal testing.</p>
+      <p>Humanity doesnt know how the brain works; and thus can't cure, enhance, or imitate it.</p>

-      <p>We are developing brain simulations so that in-silico drug trials can be run millions at a time, and at a fraction of the cost, helping big-pharma make drugs affordable again.
-Beginning by uploading small organisms we are enabling in silico drug development, brain disease treatment, and production of the first "Uploaded Intelligence".</p>
+      <p>We are workign on solving this by creating whole brain simulations.
+Beginning by uploading small organisms we aim to enable in silico drug development, brain disease treatment, and production of the first "Uploaded Intelligence".</p>
     </div>
   </div>
 </div>